Skip to content

 VFSM output name, set when exiting a state.

-Can be “true” or “false”.
-The default value is “false”.
-If “true” is set, the current name is active at the VFSM start-up. <Init> is an optional tag inside the <Input> tag section only.
-For instance the name “always” should always be active as per definition.
+Can be true or false.
+The default value is false.
+If true is set, the current name is active at VFSM start-up. <Init> is an optional tag inside the <Input> tag section only.
+For instance, the name always should always be active by definition.

-There is any number of <Input> tags allowed inside an <IOid> tag.
-Each <Input> tag contains three sub tags: <Init> (optional, default value is “false”), <Name> and <Value>.
+Any number of <Input> tags is allowed inside an <IOid> tag.
+Each <Input> tag contains three sub-tags: <Init> (optional, default value is false), <Name>, and <Value>.

 Examples:

 1. Input based on a predefined VFSM (DI).
-The instance DI_1 is created on the type DI.
-For this instance the name door_closed is defined to represent the value LOW of the IOid Di_door (see also definition of DI in A.05 in Appendix A).
+The instance DI_1 is created from the type DI.
+For this instance, the name door_closed is defined to represent the value LOW of the IOid Di_door (see also the definition of DI in A.05).

 <VFSM type="predefined">